Development of a Risk & Needs Assessment Tool for ISVAs: LimeCulture invites ISVAs to Consultation Workshops in October 2016

 Q. LimeCulture got the funding for the development but by asking ISVAs to share their tools does this mean the hard work has already been done for them?

 A. We have been funded to consult with ISVAs in the development of the Tool, which includes reviewing and assessing the existing tools that ISVAs use.
-We know that some ISVA services have worked hard to develop the tools they use, and we appreciate this, but we do not think the work has already been fully completed.
+We know that some ISVA services have worked hard to develop the tools they use, and we appreciate this, but we do not think the work has already been done.
 Quite the contrary, the majority of ISVAs do not have access to bespoke tools at all and where ISVAs have developed their own they tell us they are not sure they are as good as they can be.
 However, we do think it is important that the bespoke Tool that we develop dovetails with tools that are already being used.
 We want to capture the hard work that some ISVAs services have already put in to developing their own tools, not disregard it or steal it.
 Where ISVA Services share their tools with us, they will be acknowledged but we will not make their tools available to others unless they want us to.

 Q. Will the Tool be tested?

 A. Yes it will be tested by ISVAs.
 Once we are a bit further into the development phase, we will start looking for “pathfinder sites’, which are volunteer ISVA Services to test the Tool with their clients.
 Only after the testing phase will we make the tool available to all ISVAs.